threefoldtech/TFGRID/wiki/specs/grid3/grid_readme.md

 - Everything that needs to talk to other components should live on the network of components that talk to each other through Yggdrasil (the 'Yggdrasil network').
 - Nodes and users have to create a “twin” object on Grid-DB which is associated with an Yggdrasil IP address.
 Then to communicate with any twin, the IP can be looked up using the twin ID.
 This is basically how RMB works.
 - When starting for the first time, the node needs to self-register on the Grid-DB, which is a decentralized database, built on top of Substrate.
 The registration need to have information about:
-  - Which farm it belongs to
+  - Which farm it belongs to;
-  - What capacity it has
+  - What capacity it has;
-  - Twin ID for that node (which is associated with its Yggdrasil IP)
+  - Twin ID for that node (which is associated with its Yggdrasil IP);
-  - Public Configuration
+  - Public Configuration.
 - Once an identity has been created, secure and trusted communication can be established between the different parties.
 - Before deploying a workload, a user needs to go through the following steps :
   - Create a **contract** on Substrate, which describes the conditions under which capacity is reserved (with whom, for how long, ...)